-As natural wellness devotees, our medicine cabinets, make-up bags, shower caddies and kitchen pantries are full of oils and seeds both to put on our skin and to eat.
+As natural wellness devotees, our medicine cabinets, make-up bags, shower caddies and kitchen pantries are full of oils, seeds and extracts to put on our skin and to eat.

-We love coconut oil, Argan oil, Vitamin E oil, rosehip oil, Jojoba oil, chia seeds, flax seeds, hemp seeds— they all nourish our bodies, inside and out.
+We love coconut oil, Argan oil, Vitamin E oil, rosehip oil, Jojoba oil, chia seeds, flax seeds, pine bark extract— they all nourish our bodies, inside and out.
 Recently, however, we were turned onto the incredible benefits of raspberry seed oil — combining the power of natural oils and seeds in one deliciously potent package that’s jam packed (get it?) with incredible benefits that support and sustain our health and wellness.

 One of the reasons we love raspberry seed oil is that it has a specific combination of unusual benefits that really make it indispensable and special.
 While coconut oil may be the workhorse of natural oils, raspberry seed oil is the unicorn.

 First things first: Antioxidants are naturally occurring substances found in fruit and vegetables that help stop cells from oxidizing in your body.
 These oxidants, or free radicals, attack healthy cells in your body which causes a chain reaction of unstable, unhealthy cells.
 Antioxidants help reduce the number of free radicals in your body and have been linked in helping to prevent cancer, diabetes and accelerated aging due to pollution, smoking, radiation and herbicides.

 Raspberry seed oil has naturally high concentrations of Vitamin E, Vitamin A and Phytosterols, all of which are powerful antioxidants.
 They are known to help protect against cancer, encourage new collagen growth for younger looking skin, inhibit UV damage, stimulate cell repair and reduces skin damage.

 2. Sun Protecting Properties